Used 2013 MINI Cooper Roadster John Cooper Works

 Unlike the four-seat Mini Cooper convertible, the Roadster takes a more frugal approach and, as a result, suffers from a distinct lack of refinement.
 The Roadster's single-layer folding fabric top (as opposed to the Convertible's twin-layer) lets quite a bit of road and wind noise into the cabin and leaves the top's mechanicals exposed to the occupants.

-Fortunately, the Roadster does manage to improve upon the Convertible in one area: cargo capacity.
+The Roadster does manage to improve upon the Convertible in one area: cargo capacity.
 Featuring a more conventional trunk lid instead of the Convertible's odd tailgate-style opening, the Roadster can hold up to 8.5 cubic feet (the Convertible tops out at 6 cubes).

 Features & Specs